sifung/sifung/README.md

 # Hi, I'm Kurkure
-I'm a BCA student with a strong interest in Engineering and Technology. </br>
+I'm a BCA student with a strong interest in Engineering

 ---
 ## Interests